vackosar/vackosar.github.io/_drafts/2021-06-21-Wav2vec2-Phonemes-Quantization-Transformer-GAN.md

   - ~90k params
   - kernel size 4
   - 512 dimension
-  - GAN training involves only the CNN
+  - Generative adversarial (GAN) training involves only the CNN
 - discriminator is also an CNN